ChrRubin/CherryRenderer/MOREINFO.md

 ## Troubleshooting
 ### I have OpenJDK 8 installed and I can't run CherryRenderer.
  - Unlike Oracle's JDK/JRE, OpenJDK 8 does not include JavaFX by default.
-You would have to install OpenJFX 8 manually based on your distro's package manager.
+You would have to install OpenJFX 8 manually based on your distro's package manager, or manually build OpenJFX 8 following [these instructions](https://wiki.openjdk.java.net/display/OpenJFX/Building+OpenJFX+8u).
  - On Ubuntu/Debian based distros, you can install OpenJFX 8 with the following:
  ```
  sudo apt install openjfx=8u161-b12-1ubuntu2 libopenjfx-java=8u161-b12-1ubuntu2 libopenjfx-jni=8u161-b12-1ubuntu2